rootstrap/blog/content/Improve your Rails App searches with Elasticsearch - Leandro Dominguez.md

 We’ll try to answer these and more questions in this post using Elasticsearch in our Ruby on Rails app.

 In this tutorial we will assume you have a basic understanding of Ruby on Rails applications and have Elasticsearch server installed and a Rails app we will integrate with.
-If is not your case, you can [follow the official Elastic documentation]([https://www.elastic.co/guide/en/elasticsearch/reference/current/brew.html](https://www.elastic.co/guide/en/elasticsearch/reference/current/brew.html)) and use [our awesome Ruby on Rails boilerplate]([https://github.com/rootstrap/rails_api_base](https://github.com/rootstrap/rails_api_base)).
+If this is not your case, you can [follow the official Elastic documentation]([https://www.elastic.co/guide/en/elasticsearch/reference/current/brew.html](https://www.elastic.co/guide/en/elasticsearch/reference/current/brew.html)) and use [our awesome Ruby on Rails boilerplate]([https://github.com/rootstrap/rails_api_base](https://github.com/rootstrap/rails_api_base)).

 ## But first… What is Elasticsearch?

-In their [official web]([https://www.elastic.co/elasticsearch/](https://www.elastic.co/elasticsearch/)) they describe Elasticsearch as a “_distributed, RESTful search and analytics engine capable of addressing a growing number of use cases. (...) it centrally stores your data for lightning fast search, fine‑tuned relevancy, and powerful analytics that scale with ease”_ and in my humble opinion that’s pretty true due to its scalable and distributed architecture.
+In their [official web]([https://www.elastic.co/elasticsearch/](https://www.elastic.co/elasticsearch/)) they describe Elasticsearch as a _"distributed, RESTful search and analytics engine capable of addressing a growing number of use cases. (...) it centrally stores your data for lightning fast search, fine‑tuned relevancy, and powerful analytics that scale with ease”_ and in my humble opinion that’s pretty true due to its scalable and distributed architecture.

 This [open source project]([https://github.com/elastic/elasticsearch](https://github.com/elastic/elasticsearch)) was built under the full-featured text search engine [Apache Lucene]([https://lucene.apache.org/core/](https://lucene.apache.org/core/)) and there is where most of the efficient magic happens.